fitsnerfa/void-hauler/README.md

 # void-hauler-test
-VOID HAULER — Instruction Manual (v1.1)
-A space mining, combat, and trading game.
+VOID HAULER — Comprehensive Instruction Manual (v1.1) A space mining, combat, and trading game.
 This manual covers every system in the current build.